 If you were to purchase a variety of tungsten options, you would find that you need a variety of types and sizes.
 This list could get pretty long and expensive.
 What we’ve found is that a 2% Lanthanated Tungsten will just about do it all, which means you only need one variety.

 Using a 2% Lanthanated tungsten could potentially replace every other tungsten in your toolbox.
 You can improve your welding for both AC and DC.
-The point stays sharp, which can be incredibly helpful if you are welding mild steel or stainless steel.
+The point stays sharp, which can be incredibly helpful if you are welding stainless steel or mild steel.

 Some electrodes have limitations between AC and DC or can only be used in certain ways.
 For example, thoriated tungsten cannot be used in AC welding but lanthanated tungsten can be used for AC and DC, with few limitations, if any.